Family Pack (2024 film): Production

 The film is based on the game Werewolves of Millers Hollow created by Philippe des Pallières and Hervé Marly and published by Asmodee Group.
 The film is directed by Francis Uzan from a screenplay by Hervé Marly and Philippe des Pallières.
 The cast is led by Jean Reno, alongside Franck Dubosc, Suzanne Clément, Gregory Fitoussi and Bruno Gouery.

 Principal photography took place in Prague in the summer of 2023, using a medieval set originally created for the television series Knightfall.
 The film also used Czech locations including Drevníky, Zduchovice, and Výsluní u Chomutova, shooting under its French title Les Loups Garous de Thiercelieux.

 Release

-It is released worldwide on Netflix on 23 October 2024.
+It was released worldwide on Netflix on 23 October 2024.

 Critical reception

 Phil Hoad in The Guardian awarded it three stars, calling it a "rather sweet" and "well-packaged, undemanding fun" film which "has a good degree of Bill & Ted-style sport with olden times".